USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 # Making Contributions
 ## Get in touch
 Community members with an idea for a code contribution are encouraged to contact the EPA development team well before the beta-phase in order to plan appropriately for the testing and inclusion of the new feature.
-The team may be interested in knowing the following information:
+The team may be interested in knowing information including but not limited to the following:
 -   What science module or bug do you intend to address?
--   What work do you intend to contribute to CMAQ?
+What work do you intend to contribute to CMAQ?
 -   Are you comfortable with the development strategy including code consistency, benchmarking, configuration testing, compiler testing, model output validation, documentation and merging?
 -   Are you able to provide ongoing support and technical guidance for your proposed contribution?